-Please let me know if you would like to hear more about it.
+Please let me know if you would like to hear as soon as I know!

 September 2018 saw the publication of a new Food & Beverage Service text book for City & Guilds that I have been working on with John Cousins.
 The text book follows the new C&G Food & Beverage Service Level 2 Technical Certificate and will be widely used by apprentices in industry.
 It will be available here.

 Alongside this textbook we have created another E-Learning site, Dynamic Learning, to assist Tutors and students as they work through their qualifications.
 Here is a Link if you would like to have a look.